dlab-berkeley/Python-Fundamentals-Legacy/Day_1/01_Running-Python.md

 To get started, first download the materials:

-1. Go to our GitHub repo [here](https://github.com/dlab-berkeley/python-fundamentals).
+1. Go to our GitHub repo.
+The URL is [**https://github.com/dlab-berkeley/python-fundamentals**](https://github.com/dlab-berkeley/python-fundamentals)
 2. Click on the green button in the top right that says "Clone or download".
 3. Click "Download ZIP".
 4. Unzip the file.